phillip-le/phillip-le.github.io/src/content/docs/articles/validating-number-input-in-javascript.md

 ---
 title: Validating floating point number input in JavaScript
 lastUpdated: 2024-10-03
+sidebar:
+  hidden: true
 ---

 Floating point numbers are notoriously difficult to work with because they are not precise.
+So, one of the most common ways to preserve the precision of a floating point number is to store it as a `string`.

 ```sh title="node"